Lieb-Robinson bounds with exponential-in-volume tails: Accuracy of classical simulations of quantum dynamics

 \subsection{Operator expansion with exponential-in-volume tails}

-In order to bound simulatability, we wish to have better control over the fraction of an operator which is supported on \emph{any} large set $S$ containing $\gg (v_{\mathrm{LR}}t)^d$ vertices.
+In order to bound the simulability of quantum systems with quasi-local interactions (which also includes strictly local interactions), we wish to have better control over the fraction of an operator which is supported on \emph{any} large set $S$ containing $\gg (v_{\mathrm{LR}}t)^d$ vertices.
 We have already made progress along these lines.
 In Corollary~\ref{cor:volumescaling} and Corollary~\ref{cor:volumescaling_exp}, we made a weaker statement about the tail of an operator supported on vertices within a \emph{specific} large set $S$.
-What remains is to show that, even though there are $\sim \exp(|S|)$ possible choices of connected sets with the volume of $S$ -- a factor which is large enough to easily overwhelm the volume-law Lieb-Robinson bound in either corollary -- the \emph{net} contribution of all such large operators is still exponentially small in volume.
-This is achieved by the following theorem, where for technical convenience we restrict to dynamics on a square lattice:
+What remains is to show that, even though there are $\sim \exp(|S|)$ possible choices of connected sets with the volume of $S$---a factor which is large enough to easily overwhelm the volume-law Lieb-Robinson bound in either corollary---the \emph{net} contribution of all such large operators is still exponentially small in volume.
+This is achieved by the following theorem, where, for technical convenience, we restrict to dynamics on a square lattice.

-\begin{thm} Let $H$ be a quasilocal Hamiltonian on a $d$-dimensional square lattice $V$ of qudits, whose Lieb-Robinson bound is given by Proposition~\ref{prop:quasilocalbound} with parameters $\mu,v_{\rm LR}$.
-Consider a local operator $A$ with $\norm{A}=1$ acting on $\mathrm{O}(1)$ nearby sites, which is evolved to $A(t)$ at time $t$ by $H$.
-It can be expanded to connected subsets $S$ that contain the support of $A$: where $\widetilde{A}(S;t)$ is supported in $S$, such that all contributions from $|S|>M$ decay exponentially with the volume cutoff $M$: For any $M\ge 1$,
+\begin{thm} Let $H$ be a quasi-local Hamiltonian on a $d$-dimensional square lattice $V$ of qudits, whose Lieb-Robinson bound is given by Proposition~\ref{prop:quasilocalbound} with parameters $\mu,v_{\rm LR}$.
+Consider a local operator $A$ with $\norm{A}=1$ acting on a connected region of size $\mathrm{O}(1)$, which is evolved to $A(t)$ at time $t$ by $H$.
+It can be expanded to connected subsets $S$ that contain the support of $A$: Here $\widetilde{A}(S;t)$ is supported in $S$, such that all contributions from $|S|>M$ decay exponentially with the volume cutoff $M$: for any $M\ge 1$,

 approximates $A(t)$ with error where $c_d,c_d',c_{\rm box}$ are constants determined by $d,\mu,v_{\rm LR}$. \end{thm}